oe4dns/tootgroup.py/README.md

 But how to simply use it?
 -------------------------

+### Mastodon/Pleroma

-1. Write a message that should be boosted by the group: Just include "!@group_name" anywhere in the toot.
+1. Write a message that should be boosted by the group:
+   Just include "!@group_name" anywhere in the toot.

    EXAMPLE: "OHAI! just found that !@mastodon thingie!"

-   Beware if you are posting from Friendica!
+2. Write a message that should appear as a new post from the group:
+   Put "@group_name" at the very beginning of a direct/private message.

+   EXAMPLE: "@mastodon HERE BE THE MESSAGE TEXT"

+### Friendica

+Because of its history and much more flexible nature, things are a bit different and maybe even a bit more complicated when posting from Friendica.
+Nevertheless this is fully supported, tested and in daily use.

+1. Write a message that should be boosted by the group:
    Friendica handles the Exclamation Mark in a special way because it is also used to address the Friendica Forum functionality.
-Thus you have to omit the "@" like shown below EXAMPLE (from Friendica): "OHAI! just found that !mastodon thingie!"
+Thus you have to omit the "@" like shown below

+   EXAMPLE (from Friendica): "OHAI! just found that !mastodon thingie!"

 2. Write a message that should appear as a new post from the group:
+   You can send a direct message by limiting the visibility of a "normal" post or by using the personal message menu.
+The second method does not work with images though, so creating normal posts with limited visibility is preferred.
+   You should always leave the Title/Subject field empty, it might not work as expected otherwise.
 Put "@group_name" at the very beginning of a direct/private message.
-   (also valid for Friendica)

    EXAMPLE: "@mastodon HERE BE THE MESSAGE TEXT"

-   Again beware if you are posting from Friendica!
-Leafe the "Title" input field empty.
-If there is any title set, the resulting post will be hidden behind a content warning!

 How to set up?
 --------------